ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-KMP at Scale: When code sharing becomes Platform Engineering - <a href="https://medium.com/@santimattius/kmp-at-scale-when-code-sharing-becomes-platform-engineering-729c065b4604?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Flutter Performance: DevTools, Profiling, Shader Compilation and App Size Optimization - <a href="https://medium.com/@nisargratani/advanced-flutter-performance-devtools-profiling-shader-compilation-and-app-size-optimization-9f363f770132?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Santiago Mattiauda`**
+✍️ **posted by `Nisarg Ratani`**

-<blockquote>Why the conversation about Kotlin Multiplatform in 2026 shifted from syntax to compilers, artifacts, binary contracts, and governance.
+<blockquote>Performance optimization should not be based on assumptions.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Turning Ideas Into Powerful Digital Solutions | Digital NexGen - <a href="https://medium.com/@rayhanislamrokon/turning-ideas-into-powerful-digital-solutions-digital-nexgen-c54324b4eb97?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a Taxi Booking App Development Company Is Shaping the Future of Urban Mobility - <a href="https://medium.com/@digitaldinesh520/how-a-taxi-booking-app-development-company-is-shaping-the-future-of-urban-mobility-cb7d8761c100?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `RAYHAN ISLAM ROKON`**
+✍️ **posted by `dinesh kumar`**

-<blockquote>Building Digital Solutions That Create Real Business Impact
+<blockquote>Urban mobility is undergoing a revolutionary change with the emergence of cities into more connected, technologically advanced, and…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Expo AI Agents, A Million-Dollar Shipaton, and Your AI Apologizing to One-Star Reviews - <a href="https://itnext.io/expo-ai-agents-a-million-dollar-shipaton-and-your-ai-apologizing-to-one-star-reviews-edcb85fdd0a7?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Secure, Real-Time Task Manager with Flutter & Firebase: Auth Pipeline, Cloud Firestore… - <a href="https://medium.com/@giovanniyuda29/building-a-secure-real-time-task-manager-with-flutter-firebase-auth-pipeline-cloud-firestore-1782426d7c35?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The React Native Rewind`**
+✍️ **posted by `giovanniyuda`**

-<blockquote>You’re reading The React Native Rewind #55.
+<blockquote>Learn how to build a production-grade Flutter app featuring Firebase Email/Password Authentication, real-time Cloud Firestore data streams…
-Continue reading on ITNEXT »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-How We’d Compare App Development Companies (If We Were Hiring) - <a href="https://agilestormers.medium.com/how-wed-compare-app-development-companies-if-we-were-hiring-9716c417c1bb?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built an App With AI Without Knowing How to Code - <a href="https://medium.com/@Ecompedia/i-built-an-app-with-ai-without-knowing-how-to-code-e5d6193e5354?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Agile Stormers`**
+✍️ **posted by `Ecompedia`**

-<blockquote>I’ve sat in enough of these conversations to know the pattern by now.
-You reach out to a handful of app development vendors, and every…
+<blockquote>A few months ago, I had an idea for an app.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Finding Google Play Testers Can Become One of the Hardest Parts of an App Launch - <a href="https://medium.com/@social_80711/why-finding-google-play-testers-can-become-one-of-the-hardest-parts-of-an-app-launch-cfe73246585b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bolt Clone App Development: Build a Powerful Ride-Hailing Platform for the Modern Mobility Market - <a href="https://medium.com/@prozeneatsoffpage/bolt-clone-app-development-build-a-powerful-ride-hailing-platform-for-the-modern-mobility-market-70ede1a48ab5?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Get App Testers`**
+✍️ **posted by `Prozensoft Technologies Private Limited`**

-<blockquote>Launching an Android app usually feels like the finish line.
+<blockquote>The ride-hailing industry continues to create new opportunities for entrepreneurs, taxi operators, fleet owners, and mobility startups…
 Continue reading on Medium »</blockquote>

 <h3>6.
-GCD vs OperationQueue vs Swift Concurrency: A Complete Guide to Modern Concurrency in Swift - <a href="https://sagarsaurav.medium.com/gcd-vs-operationqueue-vs-swift-concurrency-a-complete-guide-to-modern-concurrency-in-swift-edd8860e4795?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mobile Development Solutions iOS & Android App Experts - <a href="https://medium.com/@Optivaxglobal/mobile-development-solutions-ios-android-app-experts-80a37cefd99a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saurav Sagar`**
+✍️ **posted by `Optivax Global`**

-<blockquote>Your app needs to download ten images, run a heavy computation, hit three different API endpoints, and update the UI the moment everything…
+<blockquote>The smartphone has changed the way people interact with businesses.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Keychain Best Practices for Storing Sensitive Data  - <a href="https://medium.com/@ios-interview/keychain-best-practices-for-storing-sensitive-data-462c8b636891?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Context Parameters: The End of Dependency-Passing Hell - <a href="https://santoshmehta9.medium.com/kotlin-context-parameters-the-end-of-dependency-passing-hell-27758cb664a6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tanishq Arora`**
+✍️ **posted by `Santosh Mehta`**

-<blockquote>When it comes to storing credentials, tokens, or API secrets, the Keychain is your best friend — and one of the few Apple-approved ways to…
+<blockquote>Quick question: how many functions in your codebase take a Logger, a Database, or a UserSession as their first argument — not because the…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-GSoC Journal: Weeks 9–10 — Teaching the Pipeline to Run Without Me - <a href="https://tinker2024.medium.com/gsoc-journal-weeks-9-10-teaching-the-pipeline-to-run-without-me-6d1bfe520a8a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why is form state management in Jetpack Compose still this painful? - <a href="https://medium.com/@wassim_ltaief/why-is-form-state-management-in-jetpack-compose-still-this-painful-098c8d59f29a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sandesh Raj`**
+✍️ **posted by `Wassim Beltaief`**

-<blockquote>At some point, an automation project has to face an uncomfortable question:
+<blockquote>And what I did about it.
 Continue reading on Medium »</blockquote>

 <h3>2.
-GSoC Journal: Week 8 — Making the Pipeline Trustworthy - <a href="https://tinker2024.medium.com/gsoc-journal-week-8-making-the-pipeline-trustworthy-b59ac67e8e97?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Fix Limited Internet Connection in Android TV - <a href="https://ali-dev.medium.com/how-to-fix-limited-internet-connection-in-android-tv-21653e304b20?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sandesh Raj`**
+✍️ **posted by `Ali Kamalizade`**

-<blockquote>By now, most of the big pieces of the release pipeline were in place.
+<blockquote>Hint: it has something to do with time
 Continue reading on Medium »</blockquote>

 <h3>3.
-A verdade sobre a bateria do celular: por que ela perde saúde e como o BHIOS resolve isso - <a href="https://medium.com/@adrianowead/a-verdade-sobre-a-bateria-do-celular-por-que-ela-perde-sa%C3%BAde-e-como-o-bhios-resolve-isso-410dfa988fef?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Value Classes: The Type Safety You’ve Been Paying For Without Getting - <a href="https://santoshmehta9.medium.com/kotlin-value-classes-the-type-safety-youve-been-paying-for-without-getting-5de2d10c68d7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adriano Maciel`**
+✍️ **posted by `Santosh Mehta`**

-<blockquote>Quem nunca passou pela experiência frustrante de comprar um smartphone incrível e, depois de pouco mais de um ano de uso, perceber que a…
+<blockquote>At 2:14 a.m., a payments service moved $48,000 in the wrong direction.
 Continue reading on Medium »</blockquote>

 <h3>4.
-You have 40 interview tabs open and still don’t know what to study. - <a href="https://medium.com/@mike.salari.dev/you-have-40-interview-tabs-open-and-still-dont-know-what-to-study-07e96881a090?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Shree Win Gift Code Claim Guide: Complete Information for New Users. - <a href="https://shreewinapk.medium.com/shree-win-gift-code-claim-guide-complete-information-for-new-users-be46a3e046a2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mike Salari`**
+✍️ **posted by `shreewin`**

-<blockquote>Your interview date should delete things from your preparation plan.
+<blockquote>Gift codes are a familiar feature on many gaming and entertainment platforms.
+They can be used for promotional offers, limited-time…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How Android Streaming Apps Are Changing Digital Entertainment - <a href="https://medium.com/@veduapp_60808/how-android-streaming-apps-are-changing-digital-entertainment-4ed8547ce5dc?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Context Parameters: The End of Dependency-Passing Hell - <a href="https://santoshmehta9.medium.com/kotlin-context-parameters-the-end-of-dependency-passing-hell-27758cb664a6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `VeduApphd`**
+✍️ **posted by `Santosh Mehta`**

-<blockquote>The way people enjoy digital entertainment has changed significantly in recent years.
-With the growing use of smartphones, users…
+<blockquote>Quick question: how many functions in your codebase take a Logger, a Database, or a UserSession as their first argument — not because the…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Q789 Game Download APK Real Casino App In Pakistan 2026 - <a href="https://medium.com/@pkrgameapk/q789-game-download-apk-real-casino-app-in-pakistan-2026-2a5b10c724e6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Android App Doesn’t Need Google’s Front Door. - <a href="https://medium.com/@openappcart_72458/your-android-app-doesnt-need-google-s-front-door-9c746bcb23bc?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pkrgameapk`**
+✍️ **posted by `OpenAppCart`**

-<blockquote>Online gaming platforms have grown in popularity for digital fun, especially with users searching for immediate matches and variety in one…
+<blockquote>We’ve become so used to one way into Android that we sometimes forget there are other doors.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Kotlin CoroutineContext: What’s Inside the Invisible Box? - <a href="https://orkhanazm.medium.com/kotlin-coroutinecontext-whats-inside-the-invisible-box-941f1f174dfb?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azmammadovorkhan`**

-<blockquote>One day, a simple question came up during a code review: “Why did this launch run on a background thread instead of the main thread, even…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-To Ship Fast, Don’t Learn Programming Languages.
-Learn The Things Around Them. - <a href="https://steve-croce.medium.com/you-dont-need-to-learn-languages-just-learn-the-things-around-them-13950d359599?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Real AI Agent on iOS: Architecture, Tool Calling, and Swift - <a href="https://kundan-kumar.medium.com/building-a-real-ai-agent-on-ios-architecture-tool-calling-and-swift-a5dca72ae010?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Steve Croce`**
+✍️ **posted by `Kundan Kumar`**

-<blockquote>The language is no longer the gate and that’s a great thing
+<blockquote>AI in mobile apps has evolved quickly.
 Continue reading on Medium »</blockquote>

 <h3>2.
-You have 40 interview tabs open and still don’t know what to study. - <a href="https://medium.com/@mike.salari.dev/you-have-40-interview-tabs-open-and-still-dont-know-what-to-study-07e96881a090?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Inside Apple’s Authentication Services: How Apple Secures Identity Across Apple’s Ecosystem - <a href="https://hari51215.medium.com/inside-apples-authentication-services-how-apple-secures-identity-across-apple-s-ecosystem-c298293554f3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mike Salari`**
+✍️ **posted by `Being Hari `**

-<blockquote>Your interview date should delete things from your preparation plan.
+<blockquote>A walk through Sign in with Apple, passkeys, browser OAuth, and AutoFill — four distinct ways this one framework proves who you are.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Apple CEO Tim Cook is stepping down, John Ternus is taking over. - <a href="https://medium.com/@domne98/apple-ceo-tim-cook-is-stepping-down-john-ternus-is-taking-over-5a3b766be387?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Best iOS Apps That Actually Make Your iPhone Better in 2026 - <a href="https://shahneil.medium.com/10-best-ios-apps-that-actually-make-your-iphone-better-in-2026-5ece5c030585?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruce Benson`**
+✍️ **posted by `Neil Shah`**

-<blockquote>Tim Cook resigns as CEO and John Ternus takes over at a very important moment for Apple today.
-Cook has worked for Apple since 1998.
-He…
+<blockquote>A hand-picked list of the 10 best iOS apps for notes, tasks, photos, focus, and travel.
+Real apps people use every day, not App Store…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Introducing DevView: An In-App Developer Overlay for Kotlin Multiplatform - <a href="https://medium.com/@maxime.h.d.michel/introducing-devview-an-in-app-developer-overlay-for-kotlin-multiplatform-7755d7163fcc?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cada pantalla pedía Remote Config.
+Ayer Firebase empezó a cobrarme. - <a href="https://medium.com/@kevinhomorales/mi-app-peda-remote-config-en-cada-pantalla-ayer-eso-empez-a-costar-a8cb5ff959c1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maxime Michel`**
+✍️ **posted by `Kevin Morales`**

-<blockquote>Why does this exist?
-Because rebuilding takes time we don't have.
+<blockquote>Desde el 1 de septiembre de 2026 Firebase cobra por volumen diario de fetches.
+Spark: 100.000 gratis al día.
+Blaze: lo mismo, y después…
 Continue reading on Medium »</blockquote>

-<h3>5.
-The Future of iOS App Development with AI: From Vibe Coding Chaos to Intelligent Opportunity - <a href="https://medium.com/@recep.zengin908/the-future-of-ios-app-development-with-ai-from-vibe-coding-chaos-to-intelligent-opportunity-67930693ddc6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ​Android vs. iOS in 2026: The Gap is Closing, But the Philosophy Split is Wider Than Ever - <a href="https://medium.com/@divyacput/android-vs-ios-in-2026-the-gap-is-closing-but-the-philosophy-split-is-wider-than-ever-dba336b252c3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Recep Zengin`**
+✍️ **posted by `Divyacput`**

-<blockquote>The App Store has a volume problem.
+<blockquote>​If you’ve been following the mobile ecosystem over the last few years, you’ve probably noticed a pattern: Android and iOS are slowly…
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Ultimate Guide to Mobile App Development: Process, Architecture, and Strategic Choices - <a href="https://medium.com/@harshathTechBlogs/the-ultimate-guide-to-mobile-app-development-process-architecture-and-strategic-choices-2777ad1eb51d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Distribuindo um XCFramework via Swift Package Manager - <a href="https://medium.com/@nataliavilela79/distribuindo-um-xcframework-via-swift-package-manager-99feae39e61a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HarshathTechBlogs`**
+✍️ **posted by `Natalia Vilela`**

-<blockquote>Mobile apps have been crucial to businesses aiming at enhancing consumer engagement, operational efficiency, and creating digital…
+<blockquote>Como disponibilizar uma SDK protegendo seu código-fonte
 Continue reading on Medium »</blockquote>

+<h3>7.
+What Changes When You Build a UIKit App Against the iOS 27 SDK - <a href="https://medium.com/ios-ic-weekly/what-changes-when-you-build-a-uikit-app-against-the-ios-27-sdk-2b2f3ba304ce?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Xiangyu`**

+<blockquote>Scene lifecycle becomes a launch-time gate, Face ID quietly fails under iPhone Mirroring, and the rest is new APIs worth knowing —…
+Continue reading on iOS IC Weekly »</blockquote>